atom/atom/CONTRIBUTING.md

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 After you've determined [which repository](#atom-and-packages) your bug is related to, create an issue on that repository and provide the following information.

-Explain the problem and include additional information to help maintainers reproduce the problem:
+Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
 For example, start by explaining how you started Atom, e.g. which command exactly you used in the terminal, or how you started Atom otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
 For example, if you moved the cursor to the end of a line, explain if you used the mouse, or a keyboard shortcut or an Atom command, and if so which one?